Contextualized Messages Boost Graph Representations

-Advances in GNNs are largely driven by heuristics and empirical results.
-Nonetheless, several studies have also begun exploring the representational capability of GNNs \cite{azizian2020expressive,bodnar2021weisfeiler,boker2024fine,bouritsas2022improving,corso2020principal,garg2020generalization,morris2019weisfeiler,murphy2019relational,sato2021random}.
-Most of these works analyzed the expressive power of GNNs in terms of the graph isomorphism problem. \citet{xu2018powerful} was the first to lay the foundations for creating a maximally expressive GNN based on the Weisfeiler-Lehman (WL) graph isomorphism test \cite{weisfeiler1968reduction}.
-Subsequent works build upon their results by considering extensions to the original WL test.
-Notably, these results only hold when the space of node feature representation is countable.
-Meanwhile, \citet{corso2020principal} proposed the use of multiple aggregation strategies to create powerful GNNs when the space of node feature representation is uncountable.
-However, there has been no significant progress since this work.
+Notably, advances in GNN have mainly been driven by heuristics and empirical results.
+Nonetheless, several studies have recently begun exploring the representational capability of GNNs \citep{garg2020generalization,sato2021random,azizian2020expressive,bodnar2021weisfeiler,boker2024fine}.
+Most of these works analyzed GNNs in relation to the graph isomorphism task.
+In particular, \citet{xu2018powerful} was among the first to lay the foundations for creating a maximally expressive GNN based on the Weisfeiler-Leman (WL) graph isomorphism test \citep{weisfeiler1968reduction}.
+Subsequent works build upon their results by considering extensions to the original 1-WL test.
+Crucially, the theoretical results of these works only hold with countable node feature representation which potentially limits their applicability.
+Meanwhile, \citet{corso2020principal} proposed using multiple aggregators to create powerful GNNs when the space of node feature representation is uncountable.
+Interestingly, there has been no significant theoretical progress since this work.

-This paper presents a simple yet novel perspective on the representational capabilities of GNNs when the space of node feature representation is uncountable.
-The key idea is to define an implicit distance metric on the space of input to create a \textit{soft-injective} function such that distinct inputs may produce \textit{similar} outputs only if the distance metric deems the inputs to be sufficiently \textit{similar} on some representation.
-This idea is explored across all levels -- node-level, neighborhood-level, and graph-level.
-Based on the results, a novel \textit{soft-isomorphic} relational graph convolution network (SIR-GCN) is proposed with an emphasis on the non-linear and contextualized transformation of neighborhood feature representations using \textit{anisotropic} and \textit{dynamic} message functions is proposed.
-This is further accompanied by a discussion on the mathematical relationship between SIR-GCN and three popular GNNs -- GraphSAGE, GAT, and GIN -- is presented to underscore the advantages of the proposed model.
-Validation on synthetic datasets in simple node and graph property prediction tasks are performed to highlight the expressivity of SIR-GCN, positioning the model as a strong candidate for practical GNN applications.
+This paper presents a new perspective on the representational capability of GNNs when the space of node feature representation is uncountable.
+Specifically, the key idea is to define a \textit{pseudometric} distance on the space of input to create a \textit{soft-injective} function such that distinct inputs may produce \textit{similar} outputs if and only if the distance between the inputs is sufficiently small on some representation.
+This framework is comprehensively analyzed across all levels---node-level, neighborhood-level, and graph-level.
+From the theoretical results, a simple and computationally efficient \textit{soft-isomorphic} relational graph convolution network (SIR-GCN) which emphasizes the contextualized transformation of neighborhood feature representations using \textit{anisotropic} and \textit{dynamic} message functions is proposed.
+This is further accompanied by a discussion on the mathematical relationship between SIR-GCN and key GNNs in literature to underscore the contribution and distinctive advantages of the proposed model.
+Finally, experiments on synthetic and benchmark datasets in node and graph property prediction tasks are performed to highlight the expressivity of SIR-GCN, positioning the model as a strong candidate for practical GNN applications.

-\section{Graph Neural Networks}
+\section{Graph neural networks}